softwaresecured/burp-injector/README.md

 800000~Corporate~-2.0999564538823901E12|800001~Checking~2.00000772712044E12|
 ```

 By default, these potential payload insertion points would not be targeted by the scanner.
-Burp injector provides the
+Burp Deep Data Injector
-ability to target these locations thus improving scan coverage.
+provides the ability to target these locations thus improving scan coverage.

 # How it works

-Burp InsertionPoint Injector registers itself as a scan insertion point provider using the BurpSuite API.
-The scanner will then present
+Burp Deep Data Injector registers itself as a scan insertion point provider using the BurpSuite API.
+The scanner will
-requests to Burp Injector to determine if there are any available insertion points.
-The extension will then match the
+then present requests to Burp Deep Data Injector to determine if there are any available insertion points.
+The extension
-request with any rules defined by the tester and will provide insertion points to the scanner so that payloads may be
+will then match the request with any rules defined by the tester and will provide insertion points to the scanner so
-insertted.
+that payloads may be inserted.

 ### High level work flow
 - Create injection rule targeting a previously un-scannable region